marcusoftnet/marcusoftnet.github.io/_posts/2014-02-27-HospitalImpactMap.md

 - Remember when you start to draw that it will be big and detailed in the end
 - Move the What's to a separate paper or board when you start to talk about it.
 - When you document it.
 Use something simple, like a phone (these photos are taken with my iPhone 5) and take both overview and detailed pictures.
 - Although there are awesome tools out there (looking at you [MindMup](http://www.mindmup.com/)) there's really nothing beating standing together in front of a whiteboard.
-The tactileness and directness is something else.
+The tacitness and directness is something else.
 I, for one, like it more.
 - That said: do consider moving to a tool after the initial workshop.
 As documentation for example.
 Search, navigation, and a lot of other features are very helpful to find stuff in your model.

 ![Details](/img/bungsu_impactmap_2.jpg)